runthings-dev/runthings-taxonomy-tags-to-checkboxes/readme.txt

 1. **`$selected_taxonomies`** (`array`): An array of taxonomy slugs.
 Unset an entry to disable the checkbox list override.

 == Upgrade Notice ==

+= 1.1.0 =
+Bug fix for admin options table display on mobile devices.

 = 1.0.1 =
 Bump WordPress tested up to field to support 6.8 branch.